 Section 2.
 Corporate Seal.
 Any Association seal shall have in circular form having within its circumference the words: Jockey Club of North Port Property Owners’ Association, Inc., a nonprofit corporation, incorporated Florida, 1977

 Section 3.
 Fiscal Year.
-The fiscal year of the Association shall be the twelve month period commencing January 1st of each year and terminating December 31st of the succeeding year.
+The fiscal year of the Association shall be the twelve month period commencing January 1st of each year and terminating December 31st of that same year.

 Section 4.
 Florida Statutes.
 Whenever these Bylaws refer to the Florida Statutes, it shall be deemed to refer to the Florida Statutes as they are amended from time to time.